 - “The Militarization of the Russian Elite under Putin: What We Know, What We Think We Know (but Don’t), and What We Need to Know,” Problems of Post-Communism, forthcoming.
 With David W. Rivera.

-- “Governing Nizhny Novgorod: Boris Nemtsov as a Regional Leader,” in Andrei Makarychev, ed., Boris Nemtsov: Provincial and National Leader (Germany: Ibidem Press), forthcoming.
+- “Governing Nizhny Novgorod: Boris Nemtsov as a Regional Leader,” in Andrey Makarychev and Alexandra Yatsyk, eds., Boris Nemtsov and Russian Politics: Power and Resistance (Germany: Ibidem Press, 2018).
 With Vladimir Gel’man.

 - “Is Russia Too Unique to Learn from Abroad?
 Elite Attitudes Toward Foreign Borrowing and the West, 1993-2012,” Sravnitel’naya politika 7, No. 1 (2016): 31-39.